berthoud/DaRePype/docs/index.rst

 Introduction
 ************

-DarePype is a framework to build data reduction tasks.
-It helps organize and run parts as steps which can be run individually or as part of a larger pipeline.
+DarePype is a framework to build data reduction pipelines.
+It helps organize and run pipeline parts as steps which can be run individually or as part of a larger pipeline.
 DarePype includes sample steps but other projects have steps which can be used.
 DarePype can be used by itself, as part of a batch job, interactively or to run individual pipeline steps.

 *********************
 DarePype Architecture